If you’re a victim of a crime committed by a young person, you have the right to attend their youth justice family group conference (FGC).

 You have the right to:

 - suggest the day, time and place of the conference

 - have support there if needed

-- confront the young person safely (you can ask to be seated next to the Police or Youth Justice coordinator)
+- confront the young person or rangatahi safely (you can ask to be seated next to the Police or Youth Justice coordinator)